2014 Black Sea Bass Quota Distribution Plan

 The provisions of this distribution

-- Trip limits are utilized to spread quota allocation over each period and to avoid closures if possible.
-Consequently, initial period trip limits are set at modest levels.
+- Trip limits are utilized to spread the quota allocation over each period and to avoid closures if possible.

-- If the black sea bass landings begin to approach the period quota limit, DEC may close the fishery to harvest until the beginning of the following period.
+- If the black sea bass landings begin to approach the period quota limit, DEC may close the fishery to harvest until the beginning of the next period.

-- Overharvest/underharvest from Period 1 will be deducted from/added to only Period 5 November.
+- Overharvest/underharvest from Period 1 will be deducted from or added to Period 5.

 - Overharvest/underharvest from Periods 2 through 4 will roll over to the next period.
 The ASMFC fishery management plan for black sea bass does not allow for one year's unused quota to be rolled over to the next year.